Looking to settle your IRS Tax Debt?

 THE IDEA MAY SEEM SIMPLE, WHICH IS TO OFFER THE IRS AN AMOUNT, IN WHICH YOU REQUEST THE IRS TO FORGIVE THE REST OF THE TAXES.

-How Does the IRS Offer In Compromise work?
+How Does the IRS Offer in Compromise Work?

 The components of the IRS OIC focuses on making an offer to the IRS, which if the IRS accepts, the rest of the IRS Tax Debt is eliminated.
 The highlights are below: